nadavmatalon/bookmark-manager/README.md

 to create and save a list of links (or 'bookmarks') to various websites, as well as categorize and filter them via tags.</p>

-<p>At the heart of the app is a postgresql database, whereas the front-end of the app was
+<p>At the heart of the app is a postgresql database, while its front-end has been
 created as an exercise in buiding a fully functional Sinatra web application in TDD.
 As such, the app comes with a comprehensive testing suite with integration and feature tests for all models and webpages.</p>